hewner/csse403/Homework/HaskellVideoGame/readme.md

 # Haskell Video Game

-For your final Haskell project, I'm going to ask you to build a video game in elm that's a little more sophisticated than Pong - a classic-style scrolling shooter game
+For your final Haskell project, I'm going to ask you to build a video game that's a little more sophisticated than Pong - a classic-style scrolling shooter game

 My personal nostalgic example of this genre is Raptor: Call of the Shadows.
 You can see it here: